uidaholib/main-web-redesign_draft/content/services/ill/summit.md

 		</div>
 		<div id="collapseOne" class="collapse" data-parent="#accordion">
 			<div class="card-body">
 				<p>Summit requesting is mainly for books, although many Alliance libraries also lend special materials like DVDs and CDs.
-Books have a loan period of <strong>42 days</strong>, while media materials check out for **6 days**.
+Books have a loan period of <strong>42 days</strong>, while media materials check out for <strong>6 days</strong>.
 Renewals are not allowed for any materials requested through Summit.</p>
 				<p>
 					<ol>
 						<li>First locate the item you want in Primo using the U of I and Summit (no articles) search option.</li>